lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 message.
 The receiver must be able to find the size of each compressed field which can be given by the rule or may be sent with the compressed header.

-If the field is identified as variable, then its size is sent first using the following coding.
-If the size is between 1 and 15 bytes it is sent using 4 bits.
-For values between 15 and 255, the first 4 bit sent are set to 0 and the size is sent using 8 bits.
-For higher value, the first 12 bytes are set to 0 and the size is sent on 2 bytes.
-Nevertheless, the size is sent before the value as indicated in each CDAs.
+If the field is identified as variable, then its size must be sent first using the following coding:

+* If the size is between 0 and 14 bytes it is sent using 4 bits.

+* For values between 15 and 255, the first 4 bit sent are set to 1 and the size is sent using 8 bits.

+* For higher value, the first 12 bytes are set to 1 and the size is sent on 2 bytes.

 ## not-sent CDA